-The per capita income in Villa Park in 2010 was $65,733, which is wealthy relative to California and the nation.
-This equates to an annual income of $262,932 for a family of four.
+The per capita income in Villa Park in 2018 was $78,051, which is wealthy relative to California and the nation.
+This equates to an annual income of $312,204 for a family of four.

-Villa Park is a very ethnically-diverse city.
+Villa Park is an extremely ethnically-diverse city.
 The people who call Villa Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Villa Park residents report their race to be White, followed by Asian.
-Important ancestries of people in Villa Park include English, Irish, Italian, and European.
+Villa Park also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 12.27% of the city’s residents.
+Important ancestries of people in Villa Park include German, English, Irish, Italian, and European.

-Villa Park also has a high percentage of its population that was born in another country: 17.46%.
+Villa Park also has a high percentage of its population that was born in another country: 19.18%.